ZAB909/ChapterMaster/code_guidance.md

 TTRPG_stats(faction, comp, mar, class = "marine")
 		creates a new unit struct see scr_marine_struct.gml for more info

+		unit_Struct.name_role()
+			provides a string representation of the unit name combined with the unit role taking into account the unit role display name as provided by the units squad type

 scr_random_marine(argument0, argument1)
 		selects a random player unit within the parameters given if no marine is available with give parameters returns "none"